jordandixit/design-system/README.md

 ### 3.4 Fixed Tokens

-Some tokens are identical across modes:
+Some tokens are mode-independent:

 ```
 theme.text.global.neutral.fixed
 ```

-👉 These must not change between light and dark
+👉 Same value in light and dark

 ---